A Women’s Only Culinary Adventure

 19.30 Certificate presentation and champagne

-For our farewell dinner tonight you will take part in Sidney’s Zulu BBQ “A Taste of Africa”
+For dinner tonight you will take part in Sidney’s Zulu BBQ “A Taste of Africa”

 Will include recipes from Sidney’s childhood which he will share with you.